dkm/OsmAnd-AddressMaps/README.md

 The `<country>_address.obf` only contains the full country addresses (obviously).

 Notes:
-- based on roads_only maps as you will never be able to run a full Germany or France map from your Fat32 SD-card as it is too big
+- based on roads_only maps as you will never be able to run a full Germany or France map from your Fat32 SD-card as it is too big.
 - also based on roads_only maps as the address data is the same but the maps are much smaller, thereby downloading much faster, taking up less space and processed much faster.